JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 ---

 For more advanced users, you can choose which packages to install and use at a high level.
-The *package* `DynamicalSystems` serves two purposes: it re-exports everything under a single module `DynamicalSystems` and it also includes the documentation.
+The *package* `DynamicalSystems` serves two purposes: it re-exports everything under a single module `DynamicalSystems` and it also builds the documentation.

-All packages **DynamicalSystems.jl** depend on `DelayEmbeddings` which defines core numeric data structures and methods.
+All packages depend on `DelayEmbeddings` which defines core numeric data structures and methods.
 For example `RecurrenceAnalysis` and `TimeseriesPrediction` depend only on `DelayEmbeddings`.
 Packages that require equations of motion also depend on `DynamicalSystemsBase`, like for example `ChaosTools`.

 If you only need functionality of a specific package you can install only that one, e.g. `]add RecurrenceAnalysis` and only the minimum amount of requirements will be installed.